kcambrek/rebel_dutch/README.md

 An example in the notebook illustrates a building of star-like knowledge graph from a Russian Intro to *Higher School of Economics* Wikipedia article.

 ## Constructed Knowledge Graphs
 Demonstration of KGs is located in *demo* folder.
 It consists of images from Intros of 4 Wikipedia articles.
+Larger amounts of texts create bigger graphs with a structure that is hard to display without a specified software.

 ## Model
 Model underneath is a modified REBEL.
 We replace BART model with MBart-large-50 with additional changes to token handling and data.